oinam/oinam.art/_posts/2021/2021-12-11-nostal-angels.md

 It all started with a blank canvas with a seasonable divide that created the magical jar from where everything was created.

 A witch was born out of the jar but felt lonely living in a secluded home in a far far away place.
 It was a warm cozy home with an attached barn for the animals.
-One day, she decided to few more pretty girls to be her friends.
+One day, she decided to add a few more pretty girls to be her friends.

 All the girls have their own characteristics and trait that were unique and different from each other.